svw26/G4Jy/README.md

 ## Seminars/colloquia

 As an astrophysicist concerned about the climate crisis, I have both hosted and delivered numerous online talks, resulting in a reduced carbon footprint.
-Please email (sarahwhite.astro@gmail.com) if you would like me to give a talk on this work for your institution, either remotely or the next time I am in your part of the world. :earth_americas: :earth_africa: :earth_asia:
+Please email (sarahwhite.astro@gmail.com) if you would like me to give a talk on this work for your institution, either remotely or the next time I am in your part of the world. :earth_americas::earth_africa::earth_asia:

 Finally, feel free to use the conference poster made available here: \
 https://github.com/svw26/G4Jy/tree/master/poster/SarahWhite_G4Jy_portrait_poster.pdf